vk-cs/docs-public/docs/en/_includes/_mlplatform_library_authz.md

 {tabs}
 {tab(Management console)}

-1. [Go to](https://msk.cloud.vk.com/app) the VK Cloud management console.
+1. [Go to](https://msk.cloud.vk.com/app) your VK Cloud management console.
 1. Select the project that holds the tokens.
 1. Go to **ML Platform → Tokens**.